kaviya-sivasankar/web-insight-assistant/README.md

 **Web Insight Assistant** is a Chrome Extension connected to a Spring Boot backend that helps users quickly get AI-powered summaries for any selected web content — all using Gemini AI.

 It started out as a simple idea:
-_"What if I could highlight content on any page and get an instant summary or topic expansion without switching tabs?"_
+_What if I could highlight content on any page and get an instant summary without switching tabs?_

 That’s what this project does.